I learnt how to run a successful online business.

 Helping others build a thriving online business really makes me happy.
 I have finally found the kind of work were I can make a meaningful contribution, unlike some of my past jobs that were all about profit and politics rather than people and passion.

-To me, genuine success is to pass my knowledge, skills and experience on to baby boomers who are hungry to remain vital and engaged with the world.
-Baby boomers who are keen to achieve the freedom they deserve and keep making money well into retirement years.
+To me, genuine success is to pass my knowledge, skills and experience on to business owners that want to step-up their understanding of today's digital business practices and help baby boomers who are hungry to remain vital and engaged with the world.
+People over 50 who are keen to achieve the freedom they deserve and keep making money well into retirement years.

 Through my business, I get to be the real me.
 But this wasn’t always the case.
 I wasn’t always truly in charge of my life.